TheCharlsen/CharlsensIdeas/README.md

 SO try it out!

 ## Are there any Pre-releases?
-Yes there are may Pre-releases and devs-builds out in the Releases Tab on this Github page.
+Yes there are many Pre-releases and devs-builds out in the Releases Tab on this Github page.